 What does this mean for fundraisers?

-For the purpose of this article, we will be focusing on the communications aspect.
-You may not realize it, but the methods you use to share your nonprofit’s message may be excluding some individuals who want to do their part in making the world a better place!
+For this article, we will be focusing on the communications aspect.
+You may not realize it, but the methods you use to share your nonprofit’s message may exclude some individuals who want to do their part in making the world a better place!

-And it can only benefit your mission when everyone gets involved.
-Yes, you are obligated by US law to provide effective communication for with people with disabilities under the ADA.
+Not only does it benefit your mission when everyone gets involved, you are obligated by US law to provide effective communications for people with disabilities under the ADA.

 Make it easy to engage.

 You know it’s important to reach your donors with the right message, in the right way, at the right time.
-And putting a greater focus on ADA compliance will help you reach donors with different needs in ways that encourage them to engage with your organization and make a difference.
+And focusing more on ADA compliance will help you reach donors with different needs in ways that encourage them to make a difference.

 But it can be hard to walk in someone else’s shoes.
 And you might not be sure how to make your communications more inclusive and welcoming for those with a disability.
 But often, the best way to find out is to go to the source and ask!